pacstall/pacstall-programs/make-a-pacscript.md

 `maintainer` is where you put yourself in the format shown above: `name <email.email.com>`.
 This makes it easy for people to contact maintainers about issues

 `pacdeps` is an array that can install other pacscripts in a repo

+`patch` is an array that contains urls to patches you may need.
+Pacstall will download patches to `PACSTALL_patchesdir` in the root of your source (eg if you have the directory kvantum, Pacstall will make a directory inside of it called `PACSTALL_patchesdir`)

 The `prepare` function is what you run to prepare a package.
 You don’t need to cd into the package source directory because pacstall will do that already.